Moving Swiftly On

 Mariana’s heart leapt when he smiled again, for his dimples showed.
 “Excuse me and my intrusion,” he said politely, “but it feels like we have met before.”

-Unsure why he would say something like that, Mariana shook her head and brushed it off, ”no, not at all."
-She raised an eyebrow and looked at him curiously. ”Sorry, mister, but this is the first time I met you,” because she knew she would remember him if they indeed.
+Unsure why he would say something like that, Mariana shook her head and brushed it off, “no, not at all.”
+She raised an eyebrow and looked at him curiously.
+“Sorry, mister, but this is the first time I met you,” because the sceptical Mariana would remember him if they indeed.
+What a cheesy line!

 “Pardon me,” the handsome stranger’s face fell.
 “Perhaps, you just look a lot like someone I knew.”